cmgriffing/blog-gatsby/src/blog/2020/why-feature-flags.md

 - [Split.io](https://split.io)
 - [ConfigCat](https://configcat.com/)

 Luckily, there are some open source self-hosted solutions you can use if you want to put in the effort.
-The nice part is that you these open source projects also have their own hosted solutions so you can start there and migrate to your own self hosting when you are ready.
+The nice part is that these open source projects also have their own hosted solutions so you can start there and migrate to your own self hosting when you are ready.

 - [Flagsmith](https://github.com/Flagsmith/flagsmith)
 - [Unleash](https://github.com/Unleash/unleash)